jansppenrade2/Docker-Container-Updater/README.md

    mv ./docker-compose-example.yaml ./docker-compose.yaml
    ```
 5. Customize your `docker-compose.yaml`
-6. Start the setup with the command `docker compose up -d`.
+6. Start the setup with the command `docker compose up -d`
-7. Update the setup with:
+7. Update the setup with
    ```bash
    docker compose down
    docker compose pull